The second and final aerial spray to control gypsy moth and cankerworm was completed successfully on the morning of Friday, June 1, 2018.

 The town will be conducting an aerial spray application of a safe and natural biological treatment called Bacillus thuringiensis Kurstaki (BtK) in town woodlands in mid-May 2018, weather permitting, to control gypsy moth and cankerworm infestation on town trees.
 Btk has been identified as the most effective method to prevent excessive defoliation from gypsy moth and cankerworm in heavily infested woodland areas.
 Some additional sites may be ground sprayed or have alternate control methods implemented.

 Spraying will be performed by a low flying helicopter over the designated woodlands between 5 and 8 a.m.
-Two treatments will be necessary within a few days of each other.
+Two treatments will be necessary within approximately one week of each other.
 The most effective time to apply Btk is late April to mid-May when the gypsy moth caterpillars have recently emerged.
 The most up-to-date information on spray times, dates and maps will be posted on this page.
 Please check back here for details.

 Public health and the safety of our environment are top priorities at the Town of Oakville.
 The aerial spray will use Foray 48B Biological Insecticide Aqueous Suspension, containing active ingredient Bacillus thuringiensis, subsp.
 Kurstaki (Btk) strain ABTS-351, (PCP# 24977) under the Pest Control Products Act (Canada).

 The use of Btk is approved by Health Canada.
 Over the years of use worldwide, no public health concerns have been identified from exposure to Btk.